apache/dubbo-website/blog/en-us/dubbo-meetup-beijing-may-12th-2018.md

 ---
 title: The first Dubbo meetup has been held in Beijing
 keywords: Dubbo, Beijing, meetup
-description: The first Dubbo meetup has been held in Beijing
+description: The first Dubbo meetup has been held in Beijing.
 ---

 The first Dubbo meetup has been held in Beijing